The Miranda Standard Environment

 > rest (a:x) = g (op r a) x

-There is another way to explain scan
+There is another way to explain scan, which makes it clearer why it

 is useful.
 Let s0 be the initial state of an automaton, and